andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/03-wine_country.md

 As always seems to be the case, said alarms squawk much, much too soon and we're on the road chasing that red compass needle.
-Our final destination is Bend, home base for the next few days of skiing, however I have scheduled a detour to Crater Lake, which I have
+Our final destination is Bend, Oregon, our home base for the next few days of skiing.
+However we have scheduled a detour to Crater Lake, which I have
 <a href="/traveler/2021_04-ski_trip/wp/day_4.html?id=crater" target="_blank" rel="noopener noreferrer">seen from a plane</a>
 and need to see in person.